reactiverse/es4x/docs/get-started/hello-world.md

 ```

 ::: tip
-For `TypeScript` projects, run the project create tool with: `es4x --ts`
+For `TypeScript` projects, run the project create tool with: `es4x project --ts`
 :::

 The `post-install` hook will delegate to es4x to resolve all `maven` maven dependencies and create the `es4x-launcher`